acidmole/teammate/README.md

 - For admin rights, use foo/bar for login
 - For user rights, just register
-- "Pelaajat" guides you to player list to view players' personal information
+- "Pelaajat" guides you to player list to view players' personal information and top performance.
+You can also compare players' stats with each other.
-- "Tapahtumat" guides you to events to view events.
-Admins can also add and modify events.
+- "Tapahtumat" guides you to events to view them.
+Events view has a filter with a couple of time options.
+Admins can also add, modify and delete events.
+Single event can also be viewed.
+Events can be commented but comments can't be removed.
+For each event all users can declare themselves either "in" or "out".
-- "Tilastot" guides you to stats page where you can view personal or team match stats, or practice stats
+- "Tilastot" guides you to stats page where you can view personal or team match stats, or practice stats.
+Stats can be added.
+In case of a typo or other error stat can be input, for the app will update any stat line it finds.
+- "Käyttäjät" shows every user.
+Admins can edit or delete any user.
+Deleting a user takes them to Graveyard where they can be resurrected ie. brought back.
+- "Muokkaa tietojani" brings you to edit your information
+- "Kirjaudu ulos" for logout

 A short guide for Finnish basketball stat acronyms: 2P/A = 2 points shots made/attempted (1P = free throws, 3P = threepointers), PL = puolustuslevypallo = defensive rebound, HL = hyökkäyslevypallo = offensive rebound, V = virhe = foul, S = syöttö = assist, M = menetys = turnover, R = riisto = steal, B = blokki = block, P = pisteet = points.